solita/solita.github.com/_posts/2026-02-03-my-post-title.md

 It can feel overwhelming.
 If I changed my workflow every time a new tool came up, I wouldn't get any work done.
 And here's the thing: all of these features are ultimately just different ways to feed better instructions to the model.

 My advice?
 Don't chase every new feature.
 Focus on mastering the fundamentals: understanding context, writing clear prompts, and using Planning mode.
 Once you've nailed those, the advanced features will make much more sense.

+## Getting started

+This is what you need to get going:

+1. Get a GitHub Copilot license from [IT Services](https://it.services.solita.fi/support/catalog/items/134)
+2. Install the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension in VS Code
+3. Log in with your Solita GitHub account

+That's it.
+You should now have the Copilot chat panel on the right side of VS Code.
+You can switch between Agent and Plan modes using the dropdown, and choose which model to use.
+In my opinion, the best coding model right now is Claude Opus 4.5.

+## Conclusion
+AI-assisted development isn't magic, and it's not going to replace you.
+It's a tool that enables you to focus on solving the actual problem and helps you save time by automating the coding part.

+Start with Planning mode.
+Give the AI context.
+Break big problems into smaller ones.
+Accept that there's a learning curve and your performance takes a hit in the beginning.
+And when it finally clicks, you realize that the only limiting factor is your imagination.

+Now go try it.
+Try the Plan mode and see what happens, experiment.
+You can always revert and try again.